-- Net Investment in Capital Assets Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
+- Invested in Capital Assets, Net of Related Debt Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
 Any significant unspent proceeds at year-end related to capital assets are reported as restricted funds. - Restricted Constraints imposed by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation. - Unrestricted Resources that are not subject to externally imposed stipulations.
 Unrestricted net position may be designated for specific purposes by action of the Board.